WeegeeNumbuh1/FlightGazer/README.md

   - Complicated to fix due to all the signal handling between the main script, the initialization script, and systemd
   - ~~May not actually get fixed (simply just code better, smh)~~
   - **I think it's okay now**
+  - **Versions v.9.1.0 and newer now write a file in `/run/FlightGazer` if FlightGazer ends up in a degraded state or quits due to an uncorrectable error.**

 </details>
 <br>
 Found a bug?
 Want to suggest a new feature?
 Open an issue here on Github.

-If you do encounter an issue, provide a copy of `FlightGazer-log.log` (and `settings_migrate.log` if present) which can be found in the FlightGazer directory.
+If you do encounter an issue, provide a copy of `FlightGazer-log.log` which can be found in the FlightGazer directory.<br>
+If using the web-app, also provide the `FlightGazer-initialization.log` which can be downloaded from "Details and Logs".
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💬 Support & Discussion